cosock/cosock-book/src/05-run.md

 we exit the run loop.
 Next we update our `socketwrappermap` by looping over all of the values in `threadswaitingfor` and insert each `recvr` and `sendr` into the key of `skt.inner_sock`.

-With all the book keeping done, we run all of the `timers` that have reached their deadline, and update our local variable `timeout` to the duration until the shortest remaining timeout.
+With all the bookkeeping done, we run all of the `timers` that have reached their deadline, and update our local variable `timeout` to the duration until the shortest remaining timeout.
 If at least one thread was added to `readythreads`, we set our timeout to 0, because we already know we have new work to do.
 At this point if `timeout` is `nil` and both `sendt` and `recvt` are empty, we raise an error because we are about to call